Hanyu-Xue/Priv_Diff_Autoencoder/README.md

 # New update (2023/03/14)

-Please download the new model from google drive and put them into the folder checkpoints:
+Please download the new model params from google drive and put them into the folder checkpoints:
 1. mlp model (https://drive.google.com/drive/folders/1MugUVHGn45eGklW7vJYvVjWm9eHLPRrr?usp=share_link)
 2. attr model (https://drive.google.com/drive/folders/1fH4W9zNcxdB33N7pM3ORy2z4nDIIRwE2?usp=share_link)

+Please download the model LatentMapperNew.py from disentanglement/Models/.

+please download the New_train.ipynb.

+Run the code in New_train.ipynb.
+(If you are running the code locally, pleae ignore the colab opertations, for example, Mount drive and install all packages.)

 # Official implementation of Diffusion Autoencoders